stutisinghal008/llm-eval/README.md

 3. Penalty-Adjusted Mean Score – overall performance
 4. Overconfidence Rate – incorrect answers with p > t These metrics expose how often models answer with unjustified confidence, not just how often they are correct.

-### Key Findings
-Our confidence-aware evaluation reveals several patterns that do not appear under standard accuracy grading.

-1. Thresholding does not make models more selective

-Increasing the confidence threshold t does not meaningfully change accuracy, and most models continue answering even when uncertain.
-This shows that models rarely recognize uncertainty under self-consistency sampling.

-2. Penalty Mean exposes calibration failures that raw accuracy hides

-Although accuracy changes only slightly across thresholds, penalty-adjusted scores sharply separate calibrated models from overconfident ones.
-Several models on GPQA accumulate large negative penalties because they answer confidently and incorrectly.

-3. Coverage differences reveal whether a model knows when not to answer

-Under confidence-aware scoring, stronger models reduce coverage more selectively.
-GPT on MMLU answers fewer questions at high t and avoids penalties, while many models on GPQA maintain almost full coverage regardless of difficulty.

-4. Calibration depends strongly on the dataset

-A model that behaves sensibly on MMLU may still show strong overconfidence on GPQA.
-This demonstrates that calibration does not transfer consistently across datasets and that reliability must be evaluated task by task.

-Overall, these findings show that correctness alone is insufficient for understanding model behavior.
-Confidence-aware evaluation reveals reliability gaps that remain invisible under standard accuracy metrics.

-### Conclusion
-This project demonstrates that adding a simple confidence requirement on top of standard benchmarks provides a clearer picture of model reliability.
-By evaluating both correctness and confidence, we expose behaviors that raw accuracy overlooks, including overconfidence, poor selectivity, and inconsistent calibration across datasets.
-Across six models and two benchmarks, we find that higher confidence thresholds do not automatically produce more careful answering.
-Many models continue to answer aggressively, accumulating large penalties for confidently wrong outputs.
-At the same time, well-calibrated models benefit from answering selectively, showing improved penalty-adjusted performance even when accuracy remains similar.
-Taken together, these results suggest that future evaluations should treat confidence and abstention as essential components of model assessment rather than optional diagnostics.
-Confidence-aware scoring moves model evaluation closer to the expectations placed on models in real-world decision-making settings, where knowing when not to answer is as important as answering correctly.